-The truth is somewhat concealed still, given the elusive nature of dreams and how little we know about the way an infant’s brain processes things at that stage.
-Yet as you see your little one’s eyelids flutter as if engaged in an active dream, it’s hard not to wonder what goes on in their brains as they absorb more information with each day that passes.
+But as you see your little one’s eyelids flutter, it may appear they’re engaged in an active dream.
+So, it’s hard not to wonder what goes on in their brains as they grow and absorb more information each day.

-From what we know of sleep cycles in adults and children versus newborns, it seems that babies are most active in dreamland during the first two weeks of life.
-That’s when half of their sleep time is spent as rapid eye movement or REM.
-As babies grow, the REM stage shortens.
+From what we know about the sleep cycles of newborns, it seems that if they’re actively dreaming, they could be dreaming the most during the first two weeks of life.
+This is because of their sleep time spent in rapid eye movement (REM).

-A baby’s complete sleep cycle is approximately half of that of an adult, and for good reason.
-Short sleep bouts ensure that a hungry baby gets fed and checked on regularly, which helps reduce the risk of sudden infant death syndrome (SIDS).
+A baby’s complete sleep cycle is approximately half that of an adult.
+Short sleep bouts ensure that a hungry baby gets fed and checked on regularly.
+This helps reduce the risk of sudden infant death syndrome (SIDS).

-The hormone responsive for inducing drowsiness (melatonin) influences the baby’s rest patterns before birth, and though circadian rhythms start to emerge during the first days of life outside the womb, it’s around 12 weeks that they get somewhat established and babies start sleeping more at night.
+Melatonin is the hormone responsible for inducing drowsiness, and it influences a baby’s rest patterns before birth.
+But circadian rhythms don’t start to emerge during the first days of life outside the womb.

-Once babies become more accustomed to sleeping most of the night (yes, they will!), their time spent in the REM stage will gradually shorten and they will indulge in longer bouts of profound sleep.
+Once babies become accustomed to sleeping most of the night, their time spent in the REM stage will gradually shorten, and they’ll have longer bouts of deep sleep.

-It’s true that you may not know what your little one is dreaming about as you hear sighs and grunting or see their eyelids flutter, but now you know that their brain is anything but asleep.
-In fact, they are learning a lot, including the words that may later tell you all about those dreams you often wondered about.
+You may not know what your little one is dreaming about, or even if they are, as you hear sighs and grunting or see their eyelids flutter.
+But now you know that while they may be asleep, their brain is still very active.